CANTON The timer started ticking and youths started cooking Saturday at the first North Country Junior Iron Chef challenge.

 You get to experiment and, once it tastes good, you can be like, Yeah, I made that, said seventh-grader Jordan L. Fisher of Heuvelton.

-This sense of experimentation was a must as teams tried to create a recipe healthy and tasty with required ingredients.
+This sense of experimentation was a must as teams tried to create a recipe both healthy and tasty that used the required ingredients.

 One team of three culinary students from the St. Lawrence-Lewis Board of Cooperative Educational Services Seaway Tech Center, Norwood, wore professional chef uniforms as they prepared a vegetarian korma, an Indian dish.